Arbor Day

 In addition to those events, Brentwood’s 2025 Arbor Day will feature:

-• A “Family Tree – Many Branches of Opportunity” poster contest for local elementary and middle school students.
+• A “Celebrating the Roots of Our Nation” poster contest for local elementary and middle school students.

-• A “Family Tree – Many Branches of Opportunity” writing contest for local high school students.
+• A “Celebrating the Roots of Our Nation” writing contest for local high school students.

 • An acorn contest, where participants guess the number of acorns in a jar.